 They also use the same technology in the implementation of vehicle stability control systems.
 The vehicle's anti-lock brake system pumps the brakes when a wheel attempts to go into a locked condition.
 This same ABS system is at the heart of the automatic traction control system.

-When a drive wheel is sensed to be slipping against the road surface as compared to vehicle speed and the speed of the other wheels, The ATC will apply the brakes to slow that wheel down.
+When a drive wheel is sensed as slipping against the road surface a brake caliper is activated to slow the wheel.
+They achieve this by comparing vehicle speed at the transmission and the speed of the other wheels.
+This is how the ATC knows which brake to apply to slow that wheel down.

 The system works really well and has its biggest advantage when one drive wheel is slipping and the other drive wheel still has good traction.
 In this situation one brake caliper can be pulsed to slow the wheel down.